omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 ![Databases](./Pics/Top10BackendTechnologiesUse2025ExpertAdvice_1.png)

-We can’t have a list of backend technologies to learn without covering databases.
+We can't have a list of backend technologies to learn without covering databases.
 After all, databases are a core piece of the best backend technologies in use today and the backbone of any application, providing the necessary storage and retrieval of data.
-Choosing the right type of database depends on your application’s requirements, such as data consistency, scalability, and complexity.
+Choosing the right type of database depends on your application's requirements, such as data consistency, scalability, and complexity.

 ### SQL Databases

-SQL databases (or relational databases as they’re also called) bring structure to your data and a standard querying language known as SQL.
+SQL databases (or relational databases as they're also called) bring structure to your data and a standard querying language known as SQL.

 #### PostgreSQL